lasallecms/lasallecms-l5-flagship/INSTALL.md

 Modify .env; and, the Laravel and LaSalle config files in the /config/ folder.

+If you are using Forge, then I suggest you populate your .env file, and then copy-paste to your Forge site.
+This local .env file should ignored in your git repo.

+There are a lot of LaSalle Software config files, They are modest files, except of special note lasallecmsusermanagement.php.
+You may wonder why a certain setting is in a LaSalle config file when it seems more logical that it should be in another LaSalle config file, but Big Important Executive Decisions had to be made, so c'est la vie!
+Lasalle Software config file names begin with "Lasallecms".

 ## Folder Permissions

 The /storage/ folder in particular should be read/write.
 Wrong folder permissions is a common reason why the site will not display at this point.

+Folder permission problems is the source of many problems.
+Especially dramatic are the problems where it seems like your app crashed -- because there were problems writing to the storage/logs folder.

 ## bootstrap/cache/services.json